appacademy/practice-for-week-08-http-basics-long-practice/documentation.md

 | productId  | 1                      |

 Request components:
-- Method: POST
+- Method:
-- URL: /products/1/reviews
+- URL:
 - Headers:
-    - Content-Type: application/x-www-form-urlencoded
-- Body: URL encoded data from the form
+- Body:

 Response components:
-- Status code: 302
+- Status code:
 - Headers:
-    - Location: /products/1
-- Body: none
+- Body:

 ### Ask for the edit review page for a product

 Request components:
-- Method: GET
+- Method:
-- URL: /reviews/1/edit
+- URL:
-- Headers: none
+- Headers:
-- Body: none
+- Body:

 Response components:
-- Status code: 200
+- Status code:
 - Headers:
-    - Content-Type: text/html
-- Body: HTML showing a form to edit a review
+- Body:

 ### Submit an edit for an existing review

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method: POST / PUT / PATCH
+- Method:
-- URL: /reviews/1
+- URL:
 - Headers:
-    - Content-Type: application/x-www-form-urlencoded
-- Body: URL encoded data from the form
+- Body:

 Response components:
-- Status code: 302
+- Status code:
 - Headers:
-    - Location: /products/1
+- Body:
-- Body: HTML showing the details of the product including its reviews

 ### Submit a delete for an existing review

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method: POST / DELETE
+- Method:
-- URL: /reviews/1/delete, /reviews/1
+- URL:
 - Headers:
-    - Content-Type: application/x-www-form-urlencoded
-- Body: none
+- Body:

 Response components:
-- Status code: 302
+- Status code:
 - Headers:
-    - Location: /products/1
+- Body:
-- Body: HTML showing details of product including any reviews.
-Should no longer include review just deleted.

 ### Ask for all the products in a particular category by tag of the category

 Request components:
-- Method: GET
+- Method:
-- URL:  /categories/beauty/products
+- URL:
-- Headers: none
+- Headers:
-- Body: none
+- Body:

 Response components:
-- Status code: 200
+- Status code:
 - Headers:
-    - Content-Type: text/html
-- Body: HTML showing all products with specified category
+- Body:

 ### Ask for the best-selling product

 Look for clues in the HTML pages from the prior responses for what the route should be.

 Request components:
-- Method: GET
+- Method:
-- URL: /products/best-selling
+- URL:
-- Headers: none
+- Headers:
-- Body: none
+- Body:

 Response components:
-- Status code: 200
+- Status code:
 - Headers:
-    - Content-Type: text/html
-- Body: HTML showing product details for the best-selling products
+- Body: